Visual Arts

 Scholastic Art Awards Exhibition

 The Scholastic Art & Writing Awards program is the longest-running and most prestigious student arts recognition program in the United States.
 It was established in 1923 by M.R.
-Robinson to encourage, foster, and reward student creativity across the country.
+Robinson to inspire, nurture and celebrate creative expression among students nationwide.